-Flywheel Training has an important role to play in sports medicine and injury prevention.
+Flywheel Training plays an important role in sports medicine and injury prevention.

-Injuries are an inevitable part of sport, unfortunately.
+Injuries are an inevitable part of sport.
 They not only negatively affect the player or athlete but also the rest of their team as well as the club as a whole.
-However, with consideration being placed on injury prevention, they can be averted and with effective rehabilitation, disruption can be minimised.
+However, with consideration being placed on injury prevention, they can be averted and with effective rehabilitation, disruption can be minimized.

 Flywheel training is an effective treatment choice for both injury prevention and rehabilitation making it a versatile tool in a sports medicine arsenal.

-For rehabilitation, being able to complete strength training without using the upper limbs to hold or stabilise weights can be a common challenge with upper body injuries.
+For rehabilitation, being able to complete strength training without using the upper limbs to hold or stabilize weights can be a common challenge with upper-body injuries.
 This can result in other body parts becoming weak even if only a finger is broken.
-With the kBox, strength training can be performed while using a harness or one of several attachments, useful for when the upper limbs are injured e.g. broken fingers or arms, fractured collar bones or dislocated shoulders.
+With the kBox and kPulley, strength training can be performed while using several attachments, useful for when the upper limbs are injured e.g. broken fingers or arms, fractured collar bones, or dislocated shoulders.

 The kBox also offers the perfect platform for eccentric strengthening, a pivotal part of Anterior Cruciate Ligament rehabilitation, focusing on knee control and landing form as well.
 By applying resistance throughout the entire range of movement, the muscle gains strength through this entire range as well.